Layer Coherence Origin of Planar Hall Effect: from Charge to Multipole and Valley

-For the exploration of novel transport phenomena, few-layer van der Waals (vdW) materials provide a powerful platform that are more responsive to controls by strain, gating and proximity effect, as compared to the 3D bulk.
-With the novel role of layer degree of freedom recognized for engineering quantum geometry of electrons~\cite{wu2019topological,yu2019giant,torma2022superconductivity,zhai2023time}, controls unique to the vdW few-layers, including twisting, interlayer sliding and heterostrain, are also added to the toolbox for introducing and manipulating new transport functionalities.
-Intrinsic PHE, however, is apparently not relevant in such vdW platforms.
-The orbital mechanism known in 3D bulk~\cite{gao2014field,Xiang2024,Su2023,Wang2024IPHE} is quenched in the 2D geometry, while the spin mechanism~\cite{Zyuzin2020,Ortix2021,Culcer2021,Dai2022,Cao2023,Lu2023} is also inactive in the most studied vdW materials including graphene and transition metal dichalcogenides (TMDs)~\cite{moireReviewEvaMacDonaldNatMater2020,moireReviewNatPhysBalents2020,moireReviewRubioNatPhys2021,moireReviewExptFolksNatRevMat2021,moireReviewJeanieLauNature2022,moireexcitonreviewNature2021,moireexcitonreviewNatRevMater2022}.
-This understanding has impeded the study of intrinsic planar Hall transport in a wide class of materials.
+For the exploration of novel transport phenomena, few-layer van der Waals (vdW) materials provide a powerful platform that are responsive to versatile controls by strain, gating and proximity effect.
+With the novel role of layer degree of freedom recognized for engineering quantum geometry of electrons~\cite{wu2019topological,yu2019giant,torma2022superconductivity,zhai2023time,ghorai2025planar}, controls unique to the vdW few-layers, including twisting, interlayer sliding and heterostrain, are also added to the toolbox for manipulating new transport functionalities, including various forms of Hall effects~\cite{Xu2021LHE,He2022graphene,Duan2022PRL,Lu2022LHE,Gao2023QM}.
+In particular, electrons in a most general layer distribution carry interlayer electric multipoles~\cite{zheng2024interlayer}, necessitating the exploration of new forms of current responses beyond the charge component~\cite{fan2024intrinsic}.